austinmama/vsrx/readiness.md

 # Checking vSRX readiness
 {: #vsrx-readiness}

-A readiness check verifies your vSRX's ability to perform certain actions.
+A readiness check verifies your vSRX's ability to perform certain gateway actions.
 They include:

 * OS reloads
 * License upgrades
 * Version upgrades

-Once you run the readiness check, errors will alert you to any necessary actions you should take before beginning one of these tasks, or inform you that you're ready to proceed.
+Once you run the readiness check, errors will alert you to any necessary actions you should take before beginning one of these actions, or inform you that you're ready to proceed.

 To run a readiness check, perform the following procedure: